intergalacticmule/sales-data-solution/03_data_warehouse/README.md

 Execute DAG `05_dbt_stage_source_file` from the Airflow homepage.

 This DAG can be inspected [here](../02_workflow_orchestration/dags/05_dbt_stage_source_file.py).
 It consists of a single BashOperator task that calls [this bash script](../02_workflow_orchestration/scripts/dbt/stage_external_sources.sh), which navigates to the dbt project directory on the container and performs `dbt run-operation stage_external_sources`.
-This is from the package we previously mentioned which stages our source file in an external table by using the external table we described as a source in [./sales_data_warehouse/models/staging/schema.yml](./sales_data_warehouse/models/staging/schema.yml).
+This is the utility derived from the package we previously mentioned.
+It stages our source file in an external table by using the external table we described as a source in [./sales_data_warehouse/models/staging/schema.yml](./sales_data_warehouse/models/staging/schema.yml).

 ### Build Data Warehouse model